 Management review team (MRT) meetings are conducted annually to analyze and discuss general trends of the organization.
-Best Theratronics held one Management Review Team meeting in 2020 for the operations over 2019.
+Best Theratronics held one large Management Review Team meeting in 2021 for the operations over 2020.
+Throughout the year many small, informal meetings were held.
 The following topics were discussed: